-This Creamy Mushroom and Spinach Tortellini Soup is made in one pot and ready in just 30 minutes.
-Packed with fresh mushrooms, cheese tortellini, and baby spinach, this soup is creamy, comforting, and will warm you right up! #soup #souprecipe #mushroomsoup #creamymushroomsoup #tortellinisoup #mushroomspinachsoup #mushroomtortellinisoup #dinner #comfortfood
+This Mushroom Tortellini Soup is made in one pot and ready in just 30 minutes.
+Packed with fresh mushrooms, cheese tortellini, and baby spinach, this soup is creamy, comforting, and will warm you right up!

-If you’re a mushroom and soup lover like I am, then this soup was made for you.
-And, really, this Creamy Mushroom and Spinach Tortellini Soup couldn’t be any easier to whip up.
+If you’re a mushroom lover like I am, then this soup was made for you.
+And, really, this tortellini soup couldn’t be any easier to whip up.
 But, you knew that was coming, right?

 Everything gets thrown into one pot, which makes clean-up easy breezy.
 There’s no cream in this soup, only a splash of milk to get that creamy texture just right.